ToreAad/gobot-rs/README.md

+# Introduction
-# Following the "Deep Learning and the Game of Go" book, but implementing in rust as a twist.
+Following the "Deep Learning and the Game of Go" book, but implementing in rust as a twist.